sunsetmountain/gcpIoTCoreTesting/README.md

 - Create a new device ensuring that the device-id matches what was put into the config.json file
 - Expand the Communication, Cloud Logging, Authentication area during device creation
 - In the Authentication section, select a Public key format of ES256
-- Past the key value into the the text box
+- Paste the key value into the the text box
 - Click on the Create button